 Putting together a wellness plan is a great way to begin taking better care of your employees.
 For example, you could look into eap counselling courses, which provide you with a framework to follow when promoting employee wellness, and ensuring that their diverse news are always met and catered too.

 You could also put together a list of resources, such as the contact details of various mental health charities, so that they have access to support as and when they need it.
+Consider offering a Lifestyle Savings Account that allows employees to use funds in a variety of manners to meet their unique wellness needs (make sure to read up so you can explain what an LSA is to your employees).

 Reduce burnout.